 Costa Mesa City Hall hosts the annual Snoopy House holiday display, one of Orange County’s most cherished family traditions.
 Built by local resident Jim Jordan more than 50 years ago, the PEANUTS-themed wonderland grew into a multi-decade neighborhood legend before being rescued by the City of Costa Mesa when it faced retirement — relocated to the City Hall grounds at 77 Fair Drive, where it has run free every December since.

 Across a multi-night run in mid-December, the City Hall grounds turn into a winter wonderland: photos with Santa, holiday train rides, stage performances by local schools and community groups, twinkling light displays, a place to drop letters to Santa, and a kid-friendly festival atmosphere.
-The whole experience is free, with nightly hours typically starting at 5:30 p.m.
+The whole experience is free, with nightly hours typically starting in the early evening.

 Yes — admission, Santa photos, train rides, and stage performances are all free.
 The city collects optional toy donations during the event.

-Snoopy House at Costa Mesa City Hall runs across several nights in mid-December, typically from December 12 through 19 each year.
-Nightly hours start at 5:30 p.m.
+Snoopy House at Costa Mesa City Hall typically runs across several nights in mid-December.
+Nightly hours start in the early evening.
+Confirm the season’s confirmed schedule at costamesaca.gov.

 Free street parking is available around the Costa Mesa civic center area.
 On busy nights, arrive 30 minutes before the festivities start.
 The OC Fair & Event Center lots nearby also offer parking but may charge during their Winter Fest OC dates.